Econiverse/econiverse/content/GME/twitter_feed/rc_dfv/_index.md

 ---
-title: Twitter Feeds of Ryan Cohen and TheRoaringKitty
+title: Ryan Cohen and TheRoaringKitty
+weight: 20
 ---

+This is the Twitter feeds of Ryan Cohen and TheRoaringKitty.
 This list exclude replies and retweets.

 {{< rc_dfv_twitter >}}